yugich/Quiz_Backend/readme.md

   - Intercepts all requests and checks if the user is authenticated.
   - Allows access without authentication to the routes `/login.html`, `/login`, and any routes starting with `/chat`.
-  - Redirects to `/login.html` if the user is not authenticated.
+  - Redirects to `/login.html` if the user is not authenticated

+.

 - **Route `/login`**: